glouppe/info8006-introduction-to-ai/lecture6.md

 variables (e.g., $\text{harvest}$ and $\text{cost}$) in a same network?
 - Options:
     - *discretization*: transform continuous variables into discrete variables.
-        - issues: possibly large errors, large CPTs.
+        - issues: possibly large errors due to precision loss, large CPTs.
     - define the conditional distribution with a **finitely parameterized** canonical distribution.
         - e.g., assume it is a gaussian distribution.
     - use a non-parametric representation.